 - Horizon Health Services: Direct Individual and Group Addictions Therapy , 831-1800

 - Brylin Hospital: Direct Individual and Group Addictions Therapy , 886-8200

 - Alcoholics Anonymous: Self-help and Support , 853-0388

 - Counseling Village

 - National Institute on Alcohol Abuse and Alcoholism

 The UB-SAFER program is an educational resource available to all students who wish to learn more about potential consequences associated with drug and alcohol usage.
 The program offers education in a safe environment to help students make healthy decisions.
 Referrals to this program are often made through the Student Wide Judiciary and Campus Living, for violation of an alcohol or other drug policy or law, on or off campus.
 UB-SAFER referral page

 Presentations and Training

-Ongoing programs are available for Campus Living, UB 101 classes, Greek chapters, athletic teams, and Student Association clubs.
-Topics presented by Wellness Education Services staff and interns include: "What's in Your Cup?"
-UB101 workshop and "UB Women and Alcohol Task Force" women and alcohol workshop.
+Ongoing programs are available for Campus Living, Greek chapters, athletic teams, and Student Association clubs.
+Topics presented by Wellness Education Services staff and interns include: Alcohol Bystander Intervention workshop and Women and Alcohol workshop.
 Student leaders can submit an online program request.